 - Facilitates and provides logistical support for reunification of returning separated children with their parents

-- Provides ongoing psychosocial support to reunified separated families in Central America to heal familial bonds; To refer a child or family for reintegration support, please use the above referral form for the CMRRP.
+- Provides ongoing psychosocial support to reunified separated families in Central America to heal familial bonds; To refer a child or family for support services, please use the above referral form for the CMRRP.

 Through KIND’s partners in the region, and through the GMI and CMRRP, KIND regularly learns of children and families suffering persecution and at great risk in their country of origin.
 KIND advocates for robust refugee resettlement of unaccompanied children, families, and adults from Honduras, El Salvador, Guatemala, and Nicaragua who qualify as refugees, to provide unaccompanied children and families with a viable alternative to the dangerous journey that they are currently making to the United States in search of safety.
 From 2015-2017 KIND partnered with civil society organizations and law firms in El Salvador and Honduras to assist children with pending applications for resettlement under the Central American Minors (CAM) refugee resettlement program.
 Unfortunately, in the summer of 2017, the Trump Administration announced the closure of the program and revoked parole that had been granted to nearly 3,000 children waiting to travel to the United States.
 KIND as a leader in advocating for the importance of continuing the CAM program and of making good on the offers of parole.
 Following the closure of the CAM program, refugee resettlement out of the region remains a vital need to ensure pathways to safety without forcing people to make the life threatening journey.